Our Future Path! A plan for a better world!

 However, an issue arises when the leaders or some members of a group decide to lobby for something that the other members of the group have not agreed to.
 In this case, some members of the group are basically stealing the time and money of some of its other members.

-In a single-issue group, members should have the right to kick out those people trying to change their goal, to pull out of the group, to get part of their donations back, or to form a new group.
+In a single-issue group, members should have the right to kick out those people trying to change their goal without their consent, to pull out of the group, to get part of their donations back, or to form a new group.
 If it is an existing group wanting to lobby for something new, then that group should be required to form a separate subgroup that would get its own volunteers and raise its own money.

 For instance, if a group was formed to save a park, then some members of the group cannot just change their goal to something else, unless everyone agreed to the change.
 If a group was formed to advocate for a safer neighborhood, then each specific proposal should get its own committee, which would need to get its own volunteers and donations.
 Taking money from the whole group could force some individuals or groups to pay to advocate for something they did not agree with, which would take away some of their liberty and freedom.